KasperskyLab/Kaspresso/README.md

 So, you will not see any difference between tests for View screens and for Compose screens.
 More information is available [here](https://kasperskylab.github.io/Kaspresso/Wiki/Jetpack_Compose/).

-**Keep in mind it's early access that may contain bugs.
-Also, API can be changed, but we are going to avoid it.
-Be free to create relative issues if you've encountered with any kind of problem.**

 ## Samples
 All samples are available in the [samples](https://github.com/KasperskyLab/Kaspresso/tree/issue-372/tutorial/samples) folder.